DarkTigerFAF/Library-Management-System/DATABASE_SCHEMA.md

 1. **Users → Borrow Records** (One-to-Many)
    - One user can have multiple borrow records
    - Foreign Key: `borrow_records.user_id` → `users.id`
-   - Cascade: Restrict deletion if user has active loans
+   - Cascade: Restrict deletion if the user has active loans

 2. **Books → Borrow Records** (One-to-Many)
    - One book can have multiple borrow records
    - Foreign Key: `borrow_records.book_id` → `books.id`
-   - Cascade: Restrict deletion if book has active loans
+   - Cascade: Restrict deletion if the book has active loans

 ## Business Rules